Detection of roton and phonon excitations in a spin-orbit coupled Bose-Einstein condensate with a moving barrier: Numerical simulations of GP equations

 While in general the critical velocities calculated by the moving-barrier method are consistent with those obtained from the BdG equations, the former leads to slightly larger values.
 This obvious difference is that the BdG equations are based on a homogeneous system while the moving-barrier method is applied to a trapped system.
 This is in contrast to previous works that have pointed out that an inhomogeneous density distribution can lead to a reduced critical velocity~\cite{Raman,Chin}.
+Let us also mention that although the low local density at the edges of the cloud should lead to a reduced critical velocity, the density modulations due to the instability are weak when a low barrier velocity is chosen.

 To reduce effect of the inhomogeneity from the start we have in our simulations used narrow Gaussian barriers with a height that is much less than the chemical potential of the system.
 This means that a higher speed of the barrier is needed to induce visible excitations.
 In our calculations the critical velocity along the non-roton direction is determined by the emergence of a localised wave, while a spatially periodic density is treated as the signal of roton excitations.
-These phenomena become more obvious when the barrier speed is large, so that critical velocities may be overestimated.
+These phenomena are hard to be observed if the barrier speed is close to the value of the homogeneous system and become more obvious when the barrier speed is large.
+Therefore critical velocities may be overestimated.

+Furthermore, to enhance the accuracy of detecting the critical velocity of the rotons, a larger Rabi frequency can be chosen, since the density period can be raised and this makes the stripes easier to be observed.

 The trap parameters can also have an influence on the critical velocity.
 The dependence of $|c_{\mathrm{ph},x}|$ and $|c_{\mathrm{rot}}|$ on the trapping frequency $\omega_{\perp}$ is shown in Fig.~\ref{vc-trap} for a fixed Rabi frequency.
 One can see that both $|c_{\mathrm{ph}}|$ and $|c_{\mathrm{rot}}|$ rise with increasing $\omega_\perp$.
 This can be understood by noting that a tight confinement of the cloud leads to a enhanced mean density, which requires a higher speed of the barrier to create excitations.
 In this situation, the critical velocities of the trapped system move further and further away from the values of a homogeneous system.